co-cddo/cloudmaturity/src/assessment/people.md

 () **Specialized Knowledge without Privileged Access:** Third parties provide specialized expertise but do not have any form of privileged access to cloud infrastructure.
 () **Minimal or Augmentative Third-Party Role:** Third parties are either not used at all or serve purely as staff augmentation, without any privileged access or holding exclusive knowledge.

+## What are the success criteria for your cloud team?[radios] =

+() **No Defined Success Criteria:** The cloud team operates without specific, defined criteria for measuring success.
+() **Initial Achievements with Proofs of Concept:** Success is measured by completing initial proofs of concept or developing a 'minimum viable cloud/platform'.
+() **Launching Workloads in Production:** Success includes transitioning one or more workloads into a live production environment on the cloud.
+() **Scaling Prototypes to Core Services:** Success involves scaling initial prototypes to operate core technical services in the cloud, supporting business-critical applications.
+() **Innovation and Value Creation Alignment:** The organization has established success criteria that not only focus on cloud-based innovation and experimentation but also on creating tangible value through transformation initiatives, all aligned with the organization’s broader goals and strategy.

+## How does your organization engage with cloud providers to develop capabilities and services?[radios] =

+() **Minimal Interaction with Cloud Providers:** The relationship with cloud providers is transactional, limited to accessing their services without any significant contact or support from their account or technical teams.
+() **Basic Support Utilization:** Some basic support services from cloud providers are utilized, such as occasional technical assistance or access to standard documentation and resources.
+() **Regular Interaction and Support:** There is regular interaction with cloud provider account managers, including access to standard training and support services to assist in leveraging cloud capabilities.
+() **Proactive Engagement and Tailored Support:** The organization engages proactively with cloud providers, receiving tailored support, training, and workshops that align with specific needs and goals.
+() **Strategic Partnership with Comprehensive Support:** Cloud providers are engaged as strategic partners, offering comprehensive support, including regular training, workshops, and active collaboration.
+This partnership is instrumental in realizing strategic goals and includes opportunities for the organization to showcase its work through the provider's platforms.

 {% include 'nextAssessmentButton.njk' %}